-4.2 4 In addition to the requirements contained in paragraph 4.23, aA Member in Public Practice should consider including the following in the Declaration of Independence, Relevant Relationships and Indemnities: a declaration setting out all relationships the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practises, have had more than two years ago with: the insolvent Entity; if the insolvent Entity is a company - an Associate of the company; if the insolvent Entity is an individual: an Immediate or Close Family member of the individual; a spouse or dependant of an Immediate or Close Family member of the individual; or any Entity with which the individual or any of the persons listed noted above are associated.
-When determining whether to make additional disclosures, the Member should take into consideration the nature of the prior relationship and the reasons for termination of the relationship.
-4.25 Where more than one Member in Public Practice is appointed to an insolvent Entity, all Appointees shall sign the Declaration of Independence, Relevant Relationships and Indemnities prior to its issue.
-Where this is not possible and a Declaration of Independence, Relevant Relationships and Indemnities is issued before all Appointees sign it, the Member shall: Provide an explanation in the Declaration of Independence, Relevant Relationships and Indemnities as to why all Appointees were not able to sign it; and Sign a replacement Declaration of Independence, Relevant Relationships and Indemnities as soon as possible and ensure that it is provided to creditors.
-4.2 6 When circumstances or relationships giving rise to a threat to Independence are identified after the commencement of an Administration, a Member in Public Practice shall evaluate that threat and: a) continue performing the Administration if the Member determines that the threat would not have precluded the Member from accepting the Appointment had the threat been identified prior to the commencement of the Appointment.
-The Member shall amend the Declaration of Independence, Relevant Relationships and Indemnities and send it to all the creditors; or b) where the threat to the Independence of the Member would have precluded the Member from accepting the Appointment had the threat been identified prior to the commencement of the Appointment, the Member shall notify the court, all creditors and regulatory authorities as appropriate of the following: • the nature of the threat; the key facts and circumstances; reasons why the circumstances or relationships giving rise to the threat were not identified prior to acceptance of the Appointment; • the potential impact on the Independence of the Member; • the status of the Administration;
+- a declaration of prior Professional Services provided to the insolvent Entity, including the nature of the Professional Services and the reasons why those Professional Services do not create threats to the Independence of the Member or the work to be performed or duties required under the proposed Appointment; - a declaration that there are no other known prior Professional Services or other relationships that require disclosure; and - a declaration of indemnities (other than statutory indemnities) including the identity of each indemnifier and the extent and nature of each indemnity, including any indemnities in respect of the Member's Professional Fees or Expenses. - 4.14 When circumstances or relationships giving rise to a threat to Independence are identified after the commencement of an Administration, a Member in Public Practice shall evaluate that threat and: - a) continue performing the Administration if the Member determines that the threat would not have precluded the Member from accepting the Appointment had the threat been identified prior to the commencement of the Appointment.
+The Member shall amend the Declaration of Independence and Relevant Relationships and Indemnities and send it to all the creditors; or - b) where the threat to the Independence of the Member would have precluded the Member from accepting the Appointment had the threat been identified prior to the commencement of the Appointment, the Member shall notify the court, all creditors and regulatory authorities as appropriate of the following: - the nature of the threat; - the key facts and circumstances; - reasons why the circumstances or relationships giving rise to the threat were not identified prior to acceptance of the Appointment;

-- the costs of ceasing and transferring the Appointment; and - Professional Fees and Expenses billed and any outstanding amounts; and - c) in the circumstances described in paragraph 4.26 (b), apply to the court to either continue or resign from the Appointment. - 4.27 Where a Member in Public Practice becomes aware that the Declaration of Independence, Relevant Relationships and Indemnities is out of date or inaccurate, the Member shall update the Declaration and provide it to the creditors or the Committee with the next communication and table it at the next meeting of the creditors or the Committee. - 4.28 Where a Member in Public Practice is requested by an insolvent Entity, its directors or its creditors to consent to an Appointment to replace another person who has commenced the Administration, and the Member intends to agree to the request, the Member shall: - (a) give reasonable notice to the other person being not less than one business day prior to the meeting of creditors, except when the request is received within one business day before that meeting; - (b) not solicit proxies directly or indirectly and shall act, and be seen to act, in the creditors' interests; - (c) provide a Declaration of Independence, Relevant Relationships and Indemnities containing the information required by paragraph 4.20 at the meeting where the creditors decide whether to replace the other person; and - (d) disclose to the creditors the basis on which the Member proposes to charge Professional Fees; and - (d)(e) provide details of the Member's relationship with the Entity nominating the Member for the Appointment. - 4.29 A Member in Public Practice should be aware that disclosure of matters in a Declaration of Independence, Relevant Relationships and Indemnities, and the tabling of such Declaration at a meeting of creditors, will not prevent a finding by a court, regulator or a professional body that a Member has breached the requirements of this Standard or the relevant law.
+- the potential impact on the Independence of the Member; - the status of the Administration; - the costs of ceasing and transferring the Appointment; and - Professional Fees and Expenses billed and any outstanding amounts; and - c) in the circumstances described in paragraph 4.14 (b), apply to the court to either continue or resign from the Appointment. - 4.15 Where a Member in Public Practice becomes aware that the Declaration of Independence and Relevant Relationships and Indemnities is out of date or inaccurate, the Member shall update the Declaration and provide it to the creditors or the Committee with the next communication and table it at the next meeting of the creditors or the Committee. - 4.16 Where a Member in Public Practice is requested by an insolvent Entity, its directors or its creditors to consent to an Appointment to replace another person who has commenced the Administration, which the Member intends to accept, the Member shall: - (a) give reasonable notice to the other person being not less than one business day prior to the meeting of creditors, except when the request is received within one business day before that meeting; - (b) not solicit proxies directly or indirectly and shall act, and be seen to act, in the creditors' interests; - (c) provide a Declaration of Independence and Relevant Relationships and Indemnities containing the information required by paragraph 4.13 at the meeting where the creditors decide whether to replace the other person; and - (d) disclose to the creditors the basis on which the Member proposes to charge Professional Fees and details of the Member's relationship with the Entity nominating the Member for the Appointment. - 4.17 A Member in Public Practice should be aware that disclosure of matters in a Declaration of Independence and Relevant Relationships and Indemnities, and the tabling of such Declaration at a meeting of creditors, will not prevent a finding by a court, regulator or a professional body that a Member has breached the requirements of this Standard or the relevant law.